roslyncode/clubwebsite/workshops/2020-21/css/readme/README.md

 ## Congratulations!!!
 You have now finished making your own personal website!
 Now go back and add things, change things, and just play around.
 If you want to do something you don't know how to, don't be afraid of Google!
+Next week we’ll be working on animations through the use of CSS!

 Your finished code may look something like this: